JakeJP/flipdown/README.md

     console.log("The countdown has ended!");
   });
 ```
-## How to build
+## How to build js and css

 Build configuration is not included in the project.
-But the original source is just 2 files:
+But the original code is just 2 files:

 - **flipdown.ts** - TypeScript source code should be compiled in `.js` then `.min.js` by minifier
 - **flipdown.less** - LESS CSS file should be compiled in `.css` and `.min.css`  by minifier